 Let a man scale the alpine heights of holy living, and he will still see that his life alone could never fulfill the law of God.
 Mortal man might just as well scale the highest mountain and then try to reach out to touch the nearest star, as to equal the righteousness of the law.
 But the Son of God descended to the deepest hell; yet even from there His holiness mounted up to reach beyond the highest star to the throne of the Eternal.
 "It is finished !"
 He cried, and the justice of God's law was fully satisfied.
 And it is by His obedience alone, His fulfilling the law for us, that we not only become justified, but stay justified in the sight of God.

 If we think that by imparted (infused) righteousness we will fulfill the law as Jesus did, we are blinded by ignorance and horrible blasphemy (see Desire of Ages, pp. 467, 468).
 Let us look to Calvary and see what it required to fulfill all righteousness.
 Do we think we are called to equal that?
 I realize that we are called to vindicate and fulfill the law of God on a horizontal level—that is, before our fellow men; but no one less than God Himself could fulfill the law on a vertical level.

 It is terrible darkness to think Paul's doctrine of justification pertains only to Christian initiation.
-This was the mistake of the Galatians.
-They thought Paul's message was only about becoming justified instead of being justified.
-As we become justified by His blood alone, so we remain justified by His blood alone.
+Paul's message is not only about becoming justified in God's sight, it is also about continuing to be justified in God's sight.
+As we become justified by faith in His blood alone, so we remain justified by faith in His blood alone.
 The Father looks at our substitute and surety, who ever bears the marks of His cruel sufferings.
 He accepts our substitute, and we are accepted only because He is accepted.